samMM-cs/iss-team2/product_backlog.md

 ### US4 – Choose character job
 **Priority:** Medium
 **Acceptance Criteria:**
 - All jobs displayed with descriptions
+- The players can select jobs for their character

 ### US5 – Select save slot and continue
 **Priority:** High